este/este/README.md

 #### Is it possible use XXX library with Este?
 Yes.
 Este makes little assumptions about your stack, and passing every bit of needed info through props.
 This is not a framework, nothing prevents you from picking the bits you're interested in.

-#### Do you have any other example apps using Este?
-Right now, there are little open sourced apps on the web (if you have any example, feel free to send a PR, or tip us on Gitter).
-You can have a look at the other repositories of the [este organization](http://github.com/este).
-You might for instance find some interesting stuff in [este-firebase](https://github.com/este/este-firebase/).

 #### Why Este is pure and why we have to pass data through props?
 Pure means no side effects.
 Programming without side effects rocks.
 It allows us to hot reload everything and testing is much easier as well.
 When component renders only data passed through props, [shouldComponentUpdate](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) can be implemented [only once](https://github.com/este/este/blob/d08556dd1e4d57b4c0e605e3395ce6af9963910e/src/client/components/component.react.js#L14) per whole app.
 One can say it's verbose, but it isn't.
 It's explicit.
 And remember, we have to pass only data going to be rendered.
 Actions have access to app state.